 They sound very similar?

-Coaches and counsellors are similar because of the following:
+Coaches and counsellors are similar because they both:

-- both coaches and counsellors want to help you find create a life you feel better about
+- want to help you find create a life you feel better about

-- they both create an atmosphere of trust, non judgement, and support
+- create an atmosphere of trust, non judgement, and support

-- both help you identify what is holding you back
+- help you identify what is holding you back

-- both counselling and coaching focus around good listening and asking you good questions
+- focus around good listening and asking you good questions

-- they both want you to find your own answers that work for you
+- want you to find your own answers that work for you

-- both coaching and counselling can help you identify and work towards life goals
+- help you identify and work towards life goals

-- they work to help you move forward in your career, relationships, and home life
+- work to help you move forward in your career, relationships, and home life

-- both help you with identifying core beliefs and changing your perspective
+- help you with identifying core beliefs and changing your perspective

-- they both have the goal of helping you reach your potential
+- have the goal of helping you reach your potential

 - coaches and counsellors both encourage self-discovery.